JalaluddinYazdani/Simple-OJ/CONTRIBUTING.md

 - Ensure the bug was not already reported by searching on GitHub under [Issues](link to issues).
 - If you're unable to find an open issue addressing the problem, open a new one.

-**How Do I Submit A (Good) Bug Report?**

-Bugs are tracked as [GitHub issues](https://github.com/ah-naf/SimpleOJ-with-C-Python-Compiler-MERN-Project-/issues).
-Create an issue and provide the requisite information by filling in SimpleOJ bug report template.
-This template should be provided by the project maintainers.

 ### Pull Requests